rsprouse/feeling-responsive/pages/pages-root-folder/faq.md

 <div class="question">
 <button type="button" class="collapsible">How can I set up a visit? </button>
 <div class="content">
-<p>If you would like to visit us, call or email us.
-Note that, if you coming from a tribal language group, we may be able to help connect you with funding to make a visit possible.</p>
+<p>In-person visits are available by appointment.
+Please call or email us to schedule.
+We also may be able to help connect tribal language individuals or groups with external funding to make a visit possible.</p>
 </div>
 </div>